South Alabama vs. Texas State NCAA Football Odds, Plays and Insights | October 9, 2021

 Texas State Stats and Trends

-- This season, the Bobcats have one against the spread win in two games as an underdog of 3.5 points or more.

-- Texas State's games this season have gone over the total in two out of four opportunities (50%).
+- Texas State's games this year have gone over the point total two times in four opportunities (50%).

-- In games that Texas State picks up more than 288.8 yards, the team is 1-2 against the spread and 1-2 overall.
+- When Texas State piles up more than 288.8 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Bobcats have six giveaways this season, while the Jaguars have eight takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.